istio/istio.io/_docs/guides/bookinfo.md

 on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.

-The BookInfo application is broken into four separate microservices:
+The Bookinfo application is broken into four separate microservices:

 * *productpage*.
 The productpage microservice calls the *details* and *reviews* microservices to populate the page.
 * *details*.
 The details microservice contains book information.